On polynomial invariant rings in modular invariant theory: Abstract

 \section{Abstract}

 Let $\Bbbk$ be a field of characteristic $p>0$, $V$ a finite-dimensional $\Bbbk$-vector-space, and $G$ a finite $p$-group acting $\Bbbk$-linearly on $V$.
 Let $S = \Sym V^*$.
-We show that $S^G$ is a polynomial ring if and only if the dimension of its singular locus is less than $\rank_\Bbbk V^G$.
 Confirming a conjecture of Shank-Wehlau-Broer, we show that if $S^G$ is a direct summand of $S$, then $S^G$ is a polynomial ring, in the following cases: \begin{enumerate}

-\item $\Bbbk = \bbF_p$ and $\rank_\Bbbk V^G = 4$; or
+\item $\Bbbk = \bbF_p$ and $\dim_\Bbbk V = 4$; or

-\item $|G| = p^3$. \end{enumerate} In order to prove the above result, we also show that if $\rank_\Bbbk V^G \geq \rank_\Bbbk V - 2$, then the Hilbert ideal $\hilbertIdeal_{G,S}$ is a complete intersection.
+\item $|G| = p^3$. \end{enumerate} In order to prove the above result, we also show that if $\dim_\Bbbk V^G \geq \dim_\Bbbk V - 2$, then the Hilbert ideal $\hilbertIdeal_{G,S}$ is a complete intersection.